-SEX ADDICTION TREATMENT – For those experiencing difficulties with sexual behavior (acting out, internet use, etc.), I use a task-based approach, developed by Dr. Patrick Carnes.
+TREATMENT OF SEXUAL CONCERNS – For those experiencing difficulties with sexual behavior (acting out, internet use, etc.), I use a task-based approach, developed by Dr. Patrick Carnes.
 This approach is practical, effective, non-shaming and affirmative.
 I also offer assessments to determine the type and severity of problem you are experiencing.
 Contact me for more information.

 CLINICAL SUPERVISION – I am an experienced clinical supervisor and enjoy working with provisionally licensed counselors.
 I provide individual and group supervision for LPCAs.
 Please see my Professional Disclosure statement for details regarding my approach, location, and fees.